criticalhittech/xamright/README.md

 This project defines the interface into XamRight that you can use to write your checkers.

+Note that the source code provided is only for reference.
+Any checker implementation must link to a XamRight.Extensibility.dll library built as part of the official signed build process, and included in lib with this repo.

 At a high level, the parts of the Extensibilty project have the following roles:

 __AnalysisContext__